MargaritD/javascript-tutorial-en/1-js/04-object-basics/02-garbage-collection/article.md

 ![](memory-user-john.png)

 Here the arrow depicts an object reference.
-The global variable `"user"` references the object `{name: "John"}` (we'll call it John for brevity).
+The global variable `"user"` references the object `{name: "John"}` (we'll call it John for short).
 The `"name"` property of John stores a primitive, so it's painted inside the object.

 If the value of `user` is overwritten, the reference is lost: